weilingx46/workshop-ws-5-10-deployment-docker/README.md

 No matter where ```docker run``` executes, it pulls your image, along with Python and all the dependencies from ```requirements.txt```, and runs your code.
 It all travels together in a neat little package, and you don’t need to install anything on the host machine for Docker to run it.

+### What to submit:

+When you are finished, please commit your container and submit the forked GitHub repo on canvas.

+*If you would like to go further for extra credit*, feel free to complete parts 3, 4, 5 and 6 in the online tutorial below. https://docs.docker.com/get-started/part3/.
+This workshop introduced you to part 1 and 2 already.

 ## Summary / What you Learned

 * [X] Set up Docker